Tutorial

 Convergence parameters in the documentation

 We use rough parameters in order to be able to automatically generate this documentation very quickly.
 Therefore results are far from converged.
 Tighter thresholds and larger grids should be used for more realistic results.
+See also the example on Performing a convergence study.

 For our discussion we will use the classic example of computing the LDA ground state of the silicon crystal.
 Performing such a calculation roughly proceeds in three steps.